pstallworth/golf-text/README.md

 golf-text
 =========

-SMS-based golf score recording web app.
-This web app is built to received sms (text message) requests for managing rounds of golf and calculating scores.
+SMS-based golf score recording app.
+This web app is built to receive sms (text message) requests for managing rounds of golf and calculating scores.

 Basic commands are as follows: